yassine1b1a/Rihla/README.md

 - 12-month visitor and eco-score trend charts (Recharts)
 - Responsible travel tips, local eco initiatives, alternative destinations
 - Carrying capacity alerts for overcrowded periods
+- Works only for Tunisian cities and some Maghreb cities.

 ---